Transparent dark purple Insurte logo

 Can I go anywhere in the EU with an Italy visa?

 With your Italy visa, you can typically visit other Schengen countries without needing additional visas for short stays.
-There are countries in the EU, such as Ireland and Cyprus, that are not a part of the Schengen Agreement.
+There are countries in the EU, such as Ireland and Cyprus, that are not a part of the Schengen Agreement, which means a Schengen visa doesn't give you permission to go there.
+The United Kingdom isn't in the Schengen area either.